espocrm/documentation/development/api-tutorial.md

 ## In EspoCRM

-1. Go to Admninistration > Roles and crete a new role with permissions you want to grand for the API user.
+1. Go to Admninistration > Roles and create a new role with permissions you want to grand for the API user.
 2. Go to Administration > API Users and create a new API User.
 Select the created role.
 An **API Key** will be generated, you will need to use it in your API requests further.

 ## In external application